Best Michigan Criminal Defense Lawyers

-The criminal defense attorneys at KRONZEK & CRONKRIGHT, PLLC aggressively defend clients facing felony, misdemeanor, and juvenile charges throughout the state of Michigan.
-If you or a loved one need a skilled and effective courtroom attorney, call us immediately at (866) 766-5245.
+The Michigan criminal defense attorneys at THE KRONZEK FIRM aggressively defend clients facing felony, misdemeanor, and juvenile charges throughout the lower peninsula of the state of Michigan.
+If you or a loved one need an aggressive and effective courtroom attorney, call us immediately at (866) 7NoJail, which is (866) 766-5245.

-Being falsely accused of a crime such as child molestation, statutory rape, or homicide is devastating.
+Being falsely accused of a crime such as child molestation, rape, or drug charges is devastating.
 At the first sign of trouble, you need to contact an attorney for guidance.
 We can help.
 In most cases, you can be talking to one of our experienced trial attorneys in minutes.

 Avoid Making a Mistake

 We have successfully handled many cases where clients started out making mistakes.
 If you read this and wonder if you have made a mistake, relax.
 Let us help you.
-What follows are some common mistakes clients make and issues that arise when people are being investigated, arrested or prosecuted for a crime:
+We’ve been down this road literally hundreds of times over the decades.

 Police Want Me to Come in for an Interview